Les Perelman

-Leslie Cooper Perelman is an American scholar and authority on writing assessment.
-He is a critic of automated essay scoring (AES), and influenced the College Board's decision to terminate the Writing Section of the SAT.
+Leslie Cooper Perelman (1948–12 November 2025) was an American scholar and authority on writing assessment.
+He was a critic of automated essay scoring (AES), and influenced the College Board's decision to terminate the Writing Section of the SAT.

-Perelman is currently a research affiliate at the Massachusetts Institute of Technology (MIT).
+Perelman was a research affiliate at the Massachusetts Institute of Technology (MIT).
 Perelman taught writing and composition at MIT, where he served as Director of Writing Across the Curriculum and an Associate Dean of Undergraduate Education.
 He was an executive committee member of the Conference on College Composition and Communication. and co-chair of its Committee on Assessment.

 Teaching

 Perelman taught in and directed writing programs at Tulane University and the University of Southern California.
 At MIT, he taught writing and composition and served as the director of Writing Across the Curriculum and an Associate Dean in the Office of Undergraduate Education.

 Criticism of essay scoring

 SAT

 Following his 2005 study of essay samples as well as graded essays provided by the College Board for reference on the writing portion of the SAT, Perelman reported a high correlation between an essay's length and score.
 He also noted that the essays were not penalized for any factual inaccuracies.

 In 2013, Perelman met with David Coleman, the incoming president of the College Board, and an outcome of that conversation was Coleman's decision to abolish the mandatory SAT Writing Section.